 Your offer letter will tell you the lender variable rate that will apply at the end of your current deal.
 This is usually the Homeowner Variable Rate.
 However, if you applied for your current deal before 1st June 2010 it could be the Standard Variable Mortgage Rate.

 The Standard Variable Mortgage Rate is no longer available so if you choose to switch deals, you will never be able to go back to the Standard Variable Mortgage Rate.Back to top

 When can I switch deals?

-You can arrange to switch to a new deal if you are on one of our lender variable rates.
-As a concession, you can also switch deals if your existing deal has 3 months or less to run.
-If your existing deal has more than 3 months left to run you can still switch your deal, however you may have to pay early repayment charges.
+You can switch to a new deal at any time, however if your existing deal has more than three months left to run, you may have to pay early repayment charges.

 How do I know which deal to choose?